nos3curity/Null-Hound/README.md

 ## Overview

+## Overview

+**Hound** is a research framework for **AI-driven code security auditing** that mirrors how expert auditors actually think, learn, and collaborate.
+Instead of spamming shallow hypotheses or rigidly parsing syntax trees, Hound builds **flexible cognitive models** of a system—models that accumulate, adapt, and get refined over time.

-Hound is a language-agnostic framework for code security reviews that replicates how expert auditors think and collaborate.
-Its agents build and refine cognitive models of a system and update them as new insights emerge.
-This process mirrors real audit teams: cumulative understanding, targeted hypotheses, and professional reports that surface deep logic flaws.
+Agents reason across **abstract business logic and concrete code details**, capturing assumptions, invariants, and observations into evolving **knowledge graphs**.
+These graphs dynamic relational models that change as the audit deepens.
+The process mirrors real audit teams: weeks of cumulative understanding, targeted hypotheses, and collaborative review that surface **deep, business-logic vulnerabilities** missed by pattern-matching tools.

+### Key innovations

-- Dynamic modeling of any codebase to find logic bugs
+- **Dynamic modeling** of any codebase, from small libraries to complex protocols
-- Model relationships between abstract and concrete concepts across granularities
-- Code understanding accumulates in knowledge graphs
+- **Aspect graphs** that relate abstract concepts (monetary flows, authorization, invariants) to concrete implementations (functions, storage, calls)
+- **Iterative accumulation** of knowledge — beliefs, hypotheses, and observations evolve with time, not discarded after each run
-- Dynamic model switching (use larger models for guidance and hypotheses formation)
+- **Dynamic model switching**: lightweight agents can escalate reasoning to larger models for guidance and hypothesis formation
-- Orchestrate multiple agents serially and in parallel
+- **Collaborative orchestration**: run multiple agents in parallel or serial pipelines, mirroring real audit teams
-- Create complete audit reports with exec summary and system overview
+- **Professional outputs**: generate complete audit reports with executive summaries, system overviews, and detailed findings

+Hound is designed to scale with both **time and resources**: a one-hour run gives quick coverage, while a days-long review provide more detailed results.

  See the [tech overview](tech.md) for details.